bevlee/Investments/README.md

 The csv MUST be in the following format(example file provided as template.csv):

-Date, TransactionType, Amount, Category, Note (optional)
+Date, TransactionType, Amount, Item, Note (optional)